xint0n9/linxintong/README.md

 5. **Certifications** – Relevant IT certifications and courses completed.
    *Example:* “AWS Cloud Practitioner, UIPath RPA Developer Foundation”
 6. **Contact Information** – Include your LinkedIn, GitHub, or professional website.

+# Getting started

+Before you start on writing the HTML and CSS:

+1. Decide the headings your portfolio is going to have.
+2. Write your content first.
+What do you want to display?
+   - Less is more: don't list things you are no longer doing or following.
+3. Organise the content under the appropriate headings.